csyezheng/ip-scanner/README.md

 [UsedFor]

 [UsedFor.Cloudflare]
+# All IP ranges of cloudflare
 IPRangesFile = "./data/cloudflare.json"
+# Customized IP ranges.
+If the file does not exist, will use IPRangesFile
 CustomIPRangesFile = "./data/cloudflare_custom_ip_ranges.txt"
+# Output the available IPs found
 IPOutputFile = "./data/output_cloudflare.txt"
+# A boolean that turns on/off scanning for IPv6. true or false.
 WithIPv6 = false
+# URL for testing HTTPS connection
 HttpsURL = "https://yezheng.pages.dev"

 [UsedFor.GoogleTranslate]
+# All IP ranges of google
 IPRangesFile = "./data/goog.json"
+# Customized IP ranges.
+If the file does not exist, will use IPRangesFile
 CustomIPRangesFile = "./data/google_translate_custom_ip_ranges.txt"
+# Output the available IPs found
 IPOutputFile = "./data/output_google_translate.txt"
+# # boolean that turns on/off scanning for IPv6. true or false.
 WithIPv6 = false
+# URL for testing HTTPS connection
 HttpsURL = "https://translate.google.com"
 ```